aayushsthapit/nodejs-experiments/README.md

 # nodejs-experiments
-Simple nodejs experiments implmenting the MVC model.
-Oauth authentication model is alse added.
+Simple nodejs experiments implementing the MVC model.
+Oauth authentication model is also included.